data-pup/rust-benchmarking-exercises/README.md

 (>= or <=) than the values stored at each of its child nodes.
 Consequently, either the minimum or maximum value in the heap is always found at the top.

+To gloss over everything for now, a binary heap also seems like an intriguing enough problem to force me to get more understanding concerning how to build things using Rust's borrowing and ownership systems effectively.

 ### Builing a heap:

 WIP ...